SteveBarnett/human-centred/air.md

 - **Ethical harm.** Underpaid and traumatised gig workers on the training data and doing Reinforcement Learning from Human Feedback.
 - **Psychological harm.** People talking to ChatGPT over their loved ones, school, or work.
 - **Deadly harm**.
 AI-assisted suicides.
-- **Financial harm.** Multi-billion dollar investments with little or no return.
+- **Financial harm.** Huge amounts of money to run and AI companies don't, and can't, charge enough to balance the books.
+Multi-billion dollar investments with little or no return.

 ### Critique the narrow inputs and low quality outputs